 Traveling as a blogger makes you see the world with a different perspective.
-Instead of simply sightseeing when I travel, I also have to think about how to capture what I’m seeing in an engaging “Instagram-worthy” way that will inspire my followers.
+Instead of simply sightseeing when I travel, I also have to think about how to capture what I’m seeing in an engaging “Instagram-worthy” way that will inspire my followers and fellow digital nomads.

 Doing this can be more challenging than expected.